pichhim/2048-Reimplementation/README.md

 - Install dependencies: 'npm install bulma jquery keypress browser-sync'

 # Two Ways To Play:
-1) Run the "console" script in package.json
+1) Run the "console" script in package.json to run the application in a text-based form in the terminal
-2) Run 'browser-sync -sw' to locally launch the application on your localhost (*recommended*)
+2) Run 'browser-sync -sw' to locally launch the webpage on your localhost (*recommended*)

 Have fun!